bramtechs/subs-to-rss/README.md

 - GNU/Linux (tested on Ubuntu 22.04)
 - gnome-terminal (modify substorss.py to change)
 - A browser: Chrome, Firefox or derivatives
-- git: for cloning this repo
+- git for cloning this repo
 - python-pip

 Run the following bash command.